The 10 Hiking Essentials You Need to Safely Hit the Trail

 Even if you have zero intentions of being out past dark, always carry a headlamp.
 If you get delayed, injured, or lost, not being able to navigate in the dark can make an already bad situation worse.
 Additionally, having a headlamp will greatly improve your chances of being found in the dark.

-Make sure your headlamp has fully charged batteries before you leave.
-If it has a lock-out function, enable it, or remove / reverse the batteries so you don’t accidentally turn your headlamp inside your pack.
+Before you leave, make sure your headlamp’s batteries are fully charged.
+If it has a lock-out function, enable it or remove/reverse the batteries so you don’t accidentally turn your headlamp inside your pack.
 If it’s a rechargeable headlamp, be sure to bring your battery bank and compatible charge cable.

 What’s in our pack: We use BioLite Headlamp 200, which is a rechargeable headlamp that can run for 40 hours on low or 3 hours on high.